-Poaching is known in some quarters as the 2nd oldest profession and defined as the taking of wild animals without the landowners consent.
-Here lies a significant problem: how could a landowner own an animal which happens to be present on his land?
-The Bible stated that God had provided a commonwealth for all but landowners felt they had inherited rights, passed down through generations, giving them alone the privileged to hunt game.
-This was the central argument that drove, during the 17th, 18th and 19th Centuries, a class war in the British countryside.
-In some areas this still continues today.
+Poaching is known in some quarters as the 2nd oldest profession.
+It’s defined as the taking of wild animals without the landowner’s consent but therein lies a significant problem: how can a landowner own an animal which happens to be present on his land?
+The Bible states that God provided a commonwealth for all, but landowners feel they have inherited rights, passed down through generations, giving them alone the privilege to hunt game.
+This was the central argument during the 17th, 18th and 19th Centuries that drove a class war in the British countryside.
+In some areas it still continues today.

-This pamphlet concentrates on some famous (indeed infamous) cases in the South West of England.
-It examines the issues behind the ‘poaching wars’ as well as introducing the combatants, their weapons and their tactics.
-We shall also see how the poaching wars split families, divided communities and cost some their lives; even though many still felt that the risks were worth it.
+Poaching in the South West concentrates on some famous (indeed infamous) cases in this corner of England.
+It examines the issues behind the ‘poaching wars’ as well as introducing the combatants, their weapons and tactics.
+It shows how poaching wars split families, divided communities and cost some their lives, though many still felt that the risks were worth it.